uint128-t/ZIPBOMB/README.md

 This zip bomb uses overlapping files and recursion to achieve 7 layers with 256 files each, with the last being a 32GB file.

-It is only 266 KB on-disk.
+It is only 266 KB on disk.

 (overlapping files are broken meaning the zip bomb is "corrupted" but you can still read them at least in Windows.)